ripred/Coder-X/plan.md

 ## Basic Features: Status Summary

-All core features (model management, storage, shell integration, config, session/history, user management, MCP, API key management, file operations) are now implemented, tested, and documented.
+All core features (model management, storage, shell integration, config, session/history, user management, MCP, key management, file operations) are now implemented, tested, and documented.
 Unit tests (see test_cli_new.py and other current tests) cover all validation and error-handling logic.
 Documentation is up to date in plan.md and architecture_and_maintenance.md.
 Legacy and redundant tests have been removed for clarity.

 ---